Akinori Yonezawa: Biography

 in 1970.
 He received Ph.D. in Computer Science from the Massachusetts Institute of Technology, Department of Computer Science in 1977.
 His dissertation is entitled "Specification and verification techniques for parallel programs based on message passing semantics".

 He engaged in research on parallel and distributed computing models at the MIT Computer Science and Artificial Intelligence Laboratory.
 After returning to Japan, he studied and taught at the Tokyo Institute of Technology and became a professor at the University of Tokyo, Department of Information Science in 1988.
 He held various positions of the University of Tokyo, including director of the Information Infrastructure Center.
 He was elected as a member of the Science Council of Japan in 2008.
 In 2011 he retired from the University of Tokyo and became a professor emeritus.
 He was awarded the Medal with Purple Ribbon in 2009 and the Order of the Sacred Treasure, Gold Rays with Neck Ribbon in 2020.
 After retiring from the University of Tokyo, he served as deputy director of the RIKEN Computational Science Institute until 2015, contributing to the operation of the supercomputer "K".
 Then, he served as Director of the Software Technology and Artificial Intelligence Research Center, the Chiba Institute of Technology until 2022.
 Currently, he is a senior fellow at the research center.

 In 2012, an international symposium commemorating Yonezawa's 65th birthday was held in Kobe, and a collection of papers (Festschrift) authored by the symposium participants was published by German publisher Springer-Verlag in 2014.

-Additionally, an article overviewing Yonezawa's computer software research up to around 2003 was published in a journal of the Japan Society for Software Science and Technology.
+An article overviewing Yonezawa's computer software research up to around 2003 was published in a journal of the Japan Society for Software Science and Technology.

+Additionally in April 2026 at the National Institute of Informatics (NII), Yonezawa gave a talk (mainly for young researchers) entitled "From Curiosity About Language to Technology That Moves the World", which reflected on his own past research.